Createdd/Writing/2019/articles/Reflecting2019.md

 This illustrative example happens so often to people around me, it is crazy.
 My developed mindset now is to not comply with the demand of doing overtime.
 Overtime is often poor management from the executive layer of a company.
 In the end it is almost always a lose-lose situation.
 There are situations were it is fruitful and good to do overtime.
 This is the case when the project is demanding and the employee is motivated and wants to stretch.
 The employee starts from a solid healthy foundation and challenges himself with more work to grow.
 This is ideal.
 But this rarely happens.
 I feel like 90% of the people overdo it because other people demand it from them and then they get sick.
 Fear of conflict and fear of losing the job keeps them in this unsatisfying situation.
 Having a relaxed mindset for this and going home when it is enough for you is both brave and efficient.
 Better to have very motivated, healthy and rested employees then grinding them out and having them leave.

+## Still cold showers

+It is now more than 2 years ago I started showering as cold as possible, every day.
+There was only one time ever since that I took a warm shower.
+At this time I was having a flu and there was no point in harming the body with cold shock when already fighting something.
+Apart from that, every day I face the merciless cold.
+Still often I hesitate.
+Long days, lots of work and just a feeling of tiredness tries to convince me that a warm shower is better.
+But every time I go with the cold and be grateful afterward.
+This year I think the 2 most important aspects of it are:

+1. Recovery enhancement after workouts
+2. Psychological help of not getting too comfortable in life.
+It is the comfort of life that makes us weak.
+The body is actually pretty durable if you let it do its work.

+## More Yoga and meditation

+My workout routine consists now of a lot of yoga practice.
+It seems to be an ultimate pursuit of mastering the body.
+All the possibilities of training your body and mind are incredible.
+Yoga is first of all a meditation practice.
+Meditation in various poses and movement.
+If used as a way of exercising the body it is also great.
+I currently have 3 types of yoga sessions for myself:

+1. Combining Vinyasa Flow with various elements of functional training and movement (inspired by the Ido Portal Method)
+2. Vinyasa Flow Yoga with emphasize on meditation/breathing
+3. Vinyasa Flow Yoga with emphasize on stretching

+Depending on my schedule around, I try to fit in one weight lifting session per week, but it is optional.

+Mediational wise there were various improvements.
+Those include:

+1. Improving Yoga
+2. Doing more breathing exercises
+3. Focusing on meditation during work.
+This was very interesting for me, but helped a lot.
+Doing a meditation at work helps to become more aware of yourself and your emotional state.
+This helps a lot when having contact with clients but also in other things as doing some problem solving.
+The reason is, that the quality of your work depends on the quality of your emotional state.
+Being 100% aware and in the moment allows you to provide results that are by far better than just ignoring issues within yourself.
+4. Focusing on feeling good.
+I thought "What is the reason we feel relaxed at the beach on holiday and not at work?"
+And the answer is "A state of mind".
+Being relaxed is a state of mind and can be achieved everywhere with practice.
+That is why I was focusing on this as well.
+It can be a really wonderful thing to come home late on a rainy stressful day and just deciding to feel good.
+(It needs quite some practice I have add) We perceive things as they are suggested to us.
+When all the people assure you that your day was bad you will want to believe it.
+But ultimately it is you who makes the decision.

+## Challenge life more
+At this time life provides many opportunities.
+To really harness this power one needs to challenge the status quo.
+One thing for me was the realisation that work should be distributed more.
+Any single dependency is bad.
+Ideally you should always have more options.
+Everywhere.
+More places to work.
+More places to live.
+More people on different levels of intimacy.
+Options give you insight and allow you to narrow down on things that are important to you.

+This will be the main thing to elaborate on in the next year.

+- Increasing options
+- Facing more challenges
+- Taking more risks
+- Taking more time for myself

 ---